wayneleighton1985-oss/wayne-leighton/DEPLOYMENT-SOLUTION.md

 - Modified `[...nextauth].ts` to use a try-catch approach with dynamic imports
 - Removed conditional environment checks that were causing build errors
 - Added error handling to gracefully handle cases where NextAuth can't be loaded
+- Implemented `getStaticPaths()` function to satisfy Astro's requirement for dynamic routes in static mode
 - Simplified the export syntax to be compatible with Astro's static build process

 Here's the updated implementation: